Understanding NPV And IRR: A Guide To Investment Decision Making

 Characteristics of NPV and IRR

-1. Decision Rule: For NPV, if the value is positive, accept the project.
-For IRR, if the IRR is greater than the cost of capital, accept the project.
+1. Decision Rule: If the NPV value is positive, accept the project.
+If the IRR is greater than the cost of capital, accept the project.

 Features and Benefits of Knowing How to Calculate NPV and IRR